Infographics: 7 Pitfalls to Avoid at All Costs

 So now it’s over to you.
 Do you have any tips of your own for creating truly gorgeous infographics, or are you not totally convinced by their power?
 Leave your comment below.

 With a degree in creative writing, Charlotte loves to push the envelope of social media and digital marketing content around the web for the benefit of others.
-As well as being a self-confessed social media junkie, Charlotte also pursues a career as a digital content marketer at Tone, a UK based web design and lead generation agency.
+As well as being a self-confessed social media junkie, Charlotte also pursues a career as a digital content writer at Tone, a UK based web design and inbound generation agency.

 Social Media Today